 You may feel confident that you will never require anyone else's help to deal with your finances or make decisions about where you live.
-But no one can see into the future and you cannot be sure of these things.
-A Power of Attorney is a way for you to plan for an unforeseeable and unpredictable future but it can only be prepared whilst you still have mental capacity.
+However, no one can see into the future and so no one can be certain of what may happen.
+A Power of Attorney allows for you to plan for an unforeseeable and unpredictable future but it can only be prepared whilst you still have mental capacity.

-A Power of Attorney is a legal document that you can use to authorise someone else (your Attorney or Attorneys) to manage your financial or personal affairs on your behalf.
+A Power of Attorney is a legal document that you can use to authorise someone else (your Attorney(s)) to manage your financial or personal affairs on your behalf.
 The document must be set out in a particular format and some Powers of Attorney need to be registered with the Office of the Public Guardian (OPG) before they can be used.